nba-emu/NanoBoyAdvance/README.md

 ## Compiling

-NanoboyAdvance can be compiled on Windows and Linux (Mac OS X and FreeBSD should work too, but are not tested).
+NanoboyAdvance can be compiled on Windows and Linux (Mac OS X and FreeBSD should work, but are not tested).
 A modern C++17-capable compiler such as Clang/Clang-CL or G++ is mandatory.
+MSVC is not supported and most definitely doesn't work in the default configuration (stack overflow while parsing heavily-templated code).

 There are a few dependencies that you need to get:
 - CMake